What is vaping?

 The makers of e-cigarettes market them for a variety of uses.
-Researchers are still in the early stages of studying e-cigarettes.
-But studies have shown that e-cigarettes still contain harmful chemicals, including nicotine.
+Studies have shown that e-cigarettes still contain harmful chemicals, including nicotine.
 Below are common myths—and the real facts.

 Fact: Makers claim that e-cigarettes don’t contain the harmful chemicals that cigarettes do.
 Of course, this is not true.
 Most devices contain nicotine.
-A JUUL pod contains either 3% or 5% nicotine.
-A JUUL pod that contains 5% nicotine is equivalent to the amount of nicotine in one pack of cigarettes.
+Plus, e-cigarettes may also contain ultrafine particles that can be inhaled and cause lung inflammation.